Thursday, October 30, 2008

 To the right is a picture of a park next to our house with two huge people making out.

-The picture of the paraglider was taken right outside our house, they go back and forth all day giving tourists rides.
+The picture of the paraglider was taken right outside our house, they go ba

 Third will be the pollution, and visiting relatives.
 It's not that I don't like going and visiting relatives, but in Peru a dinner visit is a 6-8 hour affair.
 You arrive at 2 or 3 for lunch, then you wait until about 5 until they actually start cooking, then you eat and are expected to take a nap in one of their beds, and then continue eating and hanging out until 10 or 11 or so.
 It's an all-day affair, and when you have stuff you'd rather be doing, like being in your own house scratching your bum, it get's to be too much.
 I will miss the food in Peru though.